MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you disable this policy setting, users are prevented from dragging files or copying and pasting files from this zone.

-- If you do not configure this policy setting, users are queried to choose whether to drag or copy files from this zone.
+- If you don't configure this policy setting, users are queried to choose whether to drag or copy files from this zone.
 <!-- RestrictedSitesZoneAllowDragAndDropCopyAndPasteFiles-Description-End -->

 <!-- RestrictedSitesZoneAllowDragAndDropCopyAndPasteFiles-Editable-Begin -->